ITMIS-Git/EPH_Fingerprint/README.md

+**Note:**
+- In Jupyter, command line arguments (`sys.argv[...]`) are replaced with variables or cell inputs.

+- Execute each logic block in order, making sure that all dependencies and I/O paths are set up accordingly.

+- Do not change the original logic or sequence; just adapt the way inputs are presented and outputs are handled for the notebook environment.

+## Summary Table

 | Script Name                  | Main Steps (in order)                                                                                  |
 |------------------------------|--------------------------------------------------------------------------------------------------------|
 | FPEnhancer.py                | Import → Define enhancer → List .bmp files → Enhance & save images                                     |